uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Thesis Defense

 Also called the Final Oral Examination, the thesis defense is the ultimate evaluation of your thesis work.
 The timeline to this defense is outlined on the [department website](http://www.astro.utoronto.ca/theses/theses.html) in great detail.
 After your [thesis committee](#thesis-committee) agrees that you are ready to defend, the committee recommends an external examiner, who will be brought in from outside UofT to assess your work.
 This must be done at least 8 weeks in advance of the planned date of defense.
 The [graduate administrator](#graduate-administrator-margaret-meaney) will help with scheduling of the examination room.
 The thesis itself must be submitted to the external examiner 6-8 weeks before the planned defense.
+An examination committee must be struck, and members must receive the thesis no later than 4 weeks prior to the defense.

+***lol what is the exam tho***

 ## Teaching

-Buy-outs
+Part of your base [funding](#funding) at UofT is a TAship in the Buy-outs
 Summer/additional TAships
 ### Courses to TA